 However, not everyone who fails to obtain health insurance coverage is required to pay the penalty because several groups of people are exempt from the mandate and the penalty.
 Indeed, recent experience has shown that a majority of those who fail to obtain coverage are exempt.

 You may be eligible for an exemption if any of the following apply to you:

 The most significant exemptions are based on income.
-Anyone who would have to pay more than 8% of his or her household income to obtain the minimal coverage required by law is exempt.
+Anyone who would have to pay more than 8.05% of his or her household income to obtain the minimal coverage required by law is exempt.
 For example, if your annual out-of-pocket cost for the least expensive coverage obtainable through your state exchange is $5,500, you'll be exempt if your household income is less than $68,750.
 (To determine your out-of-pocket cost, you must subtract the amount of any premium credits for which you qualify.)
-This exempts many older self-employed people from the penalty, because they pay more for health insurance than younger people.

 The exemptions for members of Indian tribes, members of health care sharing ministries, and those in prison are available either by going to your state exchange and applying for an exemption certificate or claiming the exemption on your income tax return.

 The exemptions for unaffordable coverage, being uninsured for no more than two months, certain hardships, and individuals who are not lawfully present in the United States can be claimed only as part of filing a federal income tax return.
 The exemption for those under the federal income tax return filing threshold is available automatically—in this event, you do not need to file a return solely to report your coverage or to claim an exemption.